-Join us this Thursday, October 20th, from 16:15-17:45 hrs UTC+2 (convert time) to hear Alina Kontareva present her work on “The Role of Data in Digital Platforms: from Data Collection to Regulatory Debates”.
+Join us this Thursday, October 20th, from 16:15-17:45 hrs, German time, to hear Alina Kontareva present her work on “The Role of Data in Digital Platforms: from Data Collection to Regulatory Debates”.

 Digital platforms are data-driven, software-based firms that mediate transactions between groups of users.
 Platforms design sophisticated technological infrastructures to ensure data production and processing and pursue various strategies such as data extensions, partnerships, mergers, and acquisitions that facilitate further growth.
 Because of their pervasive power in transforming social and political life, Facebook, Google, Alibaba, Tencent, and other “information monopolies” have been the focus of critical social studies.
 Using academic literature and empirical qualitative research of platforms in Western and emerging economies, this presentation will elaborate on the role data plays in how platforms function, compete and expand, and demonstrate how different national institutional and regulatory settings create the context in which platforms generate data.

 Alina is a Ph.D.
 Candidate at TIK – Center for Technology, Innovation, and Culture at the University of Oslo.
 Her research interests revolve around digital platforms, strategy, internet policy, and digital technology and innovation.
 In the doctoral dissertation, Alina examined the uneven geographical distribution of digital platform firms and analyzed how platforms can emerge outside major economies (such as China and the U.S.) and successfully compete with global giants like Google, Amazon, and Facebook.
 Recently, Alina joined the Alexander von Humboldt Institute for Internet and Society as a Postdoctoral Researcher.
 She will examine the evolution of platform corporate governance in capitalist societies at the INCA project (E.U.
 Horizon 2020).